learn-co-curriculum/phase-0-how-to-get-help/README.md

 to keep in mind about error messages:

 - Not all error messages are equal.
 Some messages are just warnings.
-For example, if you install a tool and it works, but produces an error when run - something is wrong, but it shouldn't be a _blocker_ for you completing work.
+For example, if you install a tool and it works, but produces an error when run, there is _something_ wrong, but it shouldn't be a _blocker_ for you completing work.
 - Error messages often provide clues into what may be going wrong.
 Often, our first inclination when faced with an error message is to _flee_.
 We see some incomprehensible output and immediately want to do something else. **Don't do